January 21, 2019

 I often impersonate a writer because I feel I should.
 And because of that, I often lose track of time daydreaming throughout the days.
 It’s simple.
 Because we’re all fantasizing upon a star for peace and joy.
 If you aren’t, ask yourself why not.

-Dr. Martin Luther King Jr’s legacy is an example of when someone’s relentless positive attitude resonates with the right people, and at the right time.
+Dr. Martin Luther King Jr’s legacy is an example of when a relentless positive attitude resonates with the right people, and at the right time.
 We can still hear him today, proving that dreams don’t end upon awakening.
 Neither do dreams end when someone’s shot dead.

 Anyways, fuck my dreams for now…